Credit Card Debt Settlement

 If you have high credit card debt, you might be able to settle the debt for less than the full amount.
 But beware of the downsides to credit card debt settlement.

-If you're trying to free yourself from the burden of credit card debt, you have a several options available.
+If you're trying to free yourself from the burden of credit card debt, you have several options.
 If you lack the means to pay the debt in full over a reasonable amount of time but are unable or unwilling to file bankruptcy, debt settlement might be an option.
-Debt settlement involves making an offer to the credit card company to pay off the amount you owe for a lesser amount.
-If the creditor accepts, you'll need to pay the entire settlement amount upfront, in one lump sum.

 How Credit Card Debt Settlement Works

-To get the ball rolling, you (or your attorney) should contact the creditor and make an offer to settle the debt.
+To get the ball rolling, you (or your attorney) should contact the creditor and offer to settle the debt.
 A credit card company might accept a settlement if you're very delinquent on your payments.
-It's often less costly for a creditor to accept a lesser amount in settlement than it is to send the account to collections, file a lawsuit, obtain a judgment, and then try to collect on the judgment.

-For help in crafting a settlement offer, get Nolo's eForm Offer to Settle Debt With a Reduced Lump Sum Payment.
+For help crafting a settlement offer, get Nolo's eForm Offer to Settle Debt With a Reduced Lump Sum Payment.

 Pros of Credit Card Debt Settlement